 Table of Contents

-Type 1 and Type 2 Diabetes Mellitus
+Types 1 and 2 Diabetes Mellitus

-Long- or intermediate-acting insulin constitutes the basal insulin and it is normally given as one to two injections per day.
-The short- or rapidly-acting insulin constitutes the prandial insulin and is given three or more times a day.
+Insulin is administered subcutaneously or parenterally, as it is destroyed by gastric acid.
+Long- or intermediate-acting insulin constitutes basal insulin and is normally administered through 1 to 2 injections per day.
+Short- or rapidly acting insulin constitutes prandial insulin and is administered 3 or more times a day.

 Mechanism of Action